'Never did I think I would be awarded for an act of charity': Tasmanian Rachel Bessant recognised for her work for children, needy people

 Talking to a group of children while waiting for the feeding program to start in one of the barangays in Lapu-Lapu City Source: FNCFI

 "I saw the children were buried in the mud.
-I cried and cried and cried, and I said how can I help this people, I really want to help.
-It really affected me that they're so helpless and they've lost everything - their loved-ones."
+I cried and cried and cried, and I said how can I help these people, I really want to help.
+It really affected me that they're so helpless and they've lost everything - their loved ones."

 Tasmanian resident Rachel Bessant vividly recalls how emotionally affected she was upon watching on the television how a landslide buried alive an entire school - 226 children and teachers - and took the lives of a total of 1,126 people in Guinsaugon, Southern Leyte.

-A devastating natural disaster in 2006 that changed the life of Ms Bessant, a native of Ormoc City in Leyte.
-After recovery from the emotional stress of seeing the catastrophic event, she quickly mobilised and was able to raise $13,000 in fund which she used to provide help to those who survived the landslide in her province.
+A devastating natural disaster in 2006 changed the life of Ms Bessant, a native of Ormoc City in Leyte.
+After recovering from the emotional stress of seeing the catastrophic event, she quickly mobilised and was able to raise $13,000 in funds which she used to provide help to those who survived the landslide in her province.

 Filipino Needy Children Fund